-Sport & Exercise Medicine Registrar
+Sport & Exercise Medicine Physician

 - I am an enthusiastic and committed Sports and Exercise Medicine Doctor who has a passion for improving patients health outcomes and aiming to support and foster their sports and exercise goals.

-- I enjoy working within a team to problem solve and deliver health outcomes in a timely manner
+- I enjoy working within a team to problem solve and deliver health outcomes in a timely manner.

 - I have a keen interest in adolescent medicine and enjoy being part of the development of junior athletes at all levels.

 - Fellow of the Australasian College of Sports Physicians 2020